 PERSONAL CLEANLINESS AND HYGIENE: Clothes, body, and hair must be kept clean.
 No highly scented perfumes or after shave may be worn.
 Fingernails must be kept clean and neatly trimmed for the safety of the patient as well as the student.
-No acrylic/artificial (ex: gels and wraps) nails may be worn at any time during clinical assignments.
+Natural nails only - No acrylic/artificial (ex: gels and wraps) nails may be worn at any time during clinical assignments.
 Students must maintain a neat and well-groomed appearance, free of offensive body and mouth odors-maintaining appropriate hygiene, both in clinical and classroom environments.

-HAIR: All hair must be kept clean and trimmed.
+HAIR & MAKE-UP: All hair must be kept clean and trimmed.
 Hair that is "touching the collar" length must be neatly pulled back off the collar.
 Beards, sideburns, and mustaches must be kept clean and trimmed.
 Conservative hair styles provide a professional appearance.
-No extreme styles are allowed - (such as shaved hair patterns or Mohawks).
+No extreme styles or colors are allowed - (such as shaved hair patterns, mohawks or vivid colors).
 The definition of conservative hair styles is at the discretion of Program faculty.
+Appropriate medical caps/head covering can be worn at the discretion of the clinical site.
+(No baseball caps) Make-up should be modest & conservative (day wear) - no excessive false lashes and bright colors.